 Contingency management is a type of behavioral therapy that uses rewards to reinforce positive change.
 This therapy is often used in addiction and psychiatric treatment and typically provides monetary rewards or vouchers for completion of treatment milestones or consistency in sobriety.
 If contingency management is a part of your treatment plan, you may be rewarded for submitting substance-negative urine samples and taking any medications you may be prescribed.15

 Group therapy takes place in a small group setting of people who share common challenges and problems.
 Counselors, therapists, and psychiatric professionals administer this type of therapy and facilitate discussion, problem solving, and skill development among the group.
 While in group therapy, you’ll not only build community with your peers but also receive and provide support for persons who are also working through recovery.
-You’ll learn valuable information about substance misuse and the recovery process while building skills that can help you stay strong in long-term recovery.
+You’ll learn valuable information about substance abuse and the recovery process while building skills that can help you stay strong in long-term recovery.
 This form of therapy is often a crucial component of both inpatient and outpatient addiction treatment, as well as aftercare.

 Support and encouragement are vital to your success in addiction recovery, and your loved ones can play an integral role in supporting you throughout treatment.
 Family therapy is designed to not only help your family recognize their important role in your recovery but also strengthen the family dynamic as a whole.

 Through sessions with licensed counselors and/or therapists, you and your loved ones will work to understand how behaviors impact the entire family and how you can work together to facilitate positive change.
-Substance misuse can sometimes stem from larger problems within a family, so this type of therapy aims to encourage deep and lasting healing for all.
+Substance abuse can sometimes stem from larger problems within a family, so this type of therapy aims to encourage deep and lasting healing for all.

 Arizona is known for its arid, warm climate, gorgeous desert scenery, and a plethora of outdoor activities.
 The Phoenix metro area is brimming with attractions and activities you can take part in, including hiking, horseback riding, golfing, museum hopping, and much more.
 The city sees millions of visitors annually, so if you’re considering a trip to the area, you’re certainly not alone.